 Established in 1998 to provide essential settlement services and community education activities in the northern suburbs of Perth, the Centre services have expanded more widely throughout the metropolitan area with a particular emphasis on young people and youth leadership as a way of ensuring a positive future for all.

-Education is the cornerstone of the Edmund Rice Centre philosophy.
-Education removes barriers to equity and promotes the benefits of multiculturalism to the wider community.
+Education is the cornerstone of the Edmund Rice philosophy.
+It removes barriers to equity and promotes the benefits of multiculturalism to the wider community.
 Opportunities open up through the acquisition of new skills and increased awareness of vocational options and pathways.

 Our Youth programs provide one-to-one casework, mentoring, tutoring and support to young people to assist them to develop achievable pathways to further education and training, and to become employment ready.

 The Edmund Rice Centre Western Australia is a registered charity.
 If you would like to support our work, your donation will be most gratefully accepted.
 All donations over $2 are tax deductible.
 As we are required to issue a tax receipt for all donations, please send an email to email@example.com when you donate, including your full name, postal address, email address and donation amount.
 You may also choose to make your donation to a specific project.

 Thank you for your donation, we do appreciate your support!